minima-global/minidocs/docs/runanode/securefunds.md

 …
 ```

-You can view the signed or unsigned transaction at any time using `sendview file:`
+That's it.
+You can also view the signed or unsigned transaction at any time using `sendview file:`

-Example
+Example output:
 ```
 sendview file:/home/minima/data/signedtransaction-1672852113421.txn
 {